Kubernetes cheatsheet

 - Ensure the necessary kernel modules are enabled:

-sudo sysctl net/bridge/bridge-nf-call-ip6tables=1 sudo sysctl net/bridge/bridge-nf-call-iptables=1 sudo sysctl net/bridge/bridge-nf-call-arptables=1
+sudo sysctl net/bridge/bridge-nf-call-ip6tables=1 sudo sysctl net/bridge/bridge-nf-call-iptables=1 sudo sysctl net/bridge/bridge-nf-call-arptables=1 - Reboot the system to apply the changes.

 - Ensure the necessary kernel modules are enabled: